 On a system level, many activities are already taking place to mitigate environmental impacts associated with regional land development and the transportation system that serves it.
-For example, KDOT routinely seeds native plants and grasses along highway rights-of-way, and newer, lower-emission vehicles are replacing older, less efficient vehicles.
+For example, the Kansas Department of Transportation (KDOT) routinely seeds native plants and grasses along highway rights-of-way, and newer, lower-emission (or zero-emission) vehicles are replacing older, less efficient vehicles.
 Other candidate mitigation activities to consider include: